JLCHEN0115/spatial/README.md

     These are usually very basic statistical models that *does not* explicitly account for spatio-temporal structure. e.g., OLS, Generalized Linear Models or Lasso(still not account the structure explicitly).

-    There is a chance to accomplish the goal with these methods, but most likely, they cannot ot we want to take full advantage of our spatial-temporal data.
+    There is a chance to accomplish the goal with these methods, but most likely, they cannot or we want to take full advantage of our spatial-temporal data.
 This calls for more specialized spatial-temporal models.

 - **STEP 3** [Spatio-Temporal Models]

-    - **Desciptive Approach**
+    - **Descriptive Approach**

     In Descriptive Spatio-Temporal Statistical Models, the dependent random process is defined by moment conditions of its marginal distribution.
 It does not particularly concern with the causal structure that lead to dependence in the random process.
-This is the traditional way and works good for prediction and inference (construcing confidence sets).
+This is the traditional way and works good for prediction and inference (constructing confidence sets).

     - **Dynamic Approach**